SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

   - mlserver
 ```

-To deploy the counter model, we can use the following command:
+To deploy the counter model, use the following command:

 ```bash
 seldon model load -f ./models/counter.yaml